microsoft/lsprotocol/README.md

 # Language Server Protocol types code generator

-This repository contains code to generate Language Server Protocol types and classes for various languages.
+This repository contains a Python implementation of a Language Server Protocol types and classes code generator for various languages.

-# Code Generator usage
+It simplifies the creation of language servers for different programming languages by providing a robust and easy-to-use type generation system.

-## Usage
+# Usage

-You will need a python environment to run the generator.
+You will need a Python environment to run the generator.
 Here are the steps:

-1. Create a python environment (min supported python 3.8): `python -m venv .venv`
+1. Create a Python environment: `python -m venv .venv`
+    > **Note**: Python 3.8 is the minimum supported version
-2. Get this tool: `python -m pip install git+https://github.com/microsoft/lsprotocol.git`
+2. Install this repo's tool: `python -m pip install git+https://github.com/microsoft/lsprotocol.git`
-3. Run your plugin: `python -m generator --plugin dotnet --output-dir ./code`
+3. Run your plugin.
+For example: `python -m generator --plugin dotnet --output-dir ./code`

-### Command line
+## Command line

-Clone this repository and run `generator` like a module.
+Clone this repository and run `generator` as a Python module.

 ```console
 >python -m generator --help